dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

     export PARAMETER_NAME="/dynatrace/s3-log-forwarder/$STACK_NAME/$DYNATRACE_TENANT_UUID/api-key"
     # Configure HISTCONTROL to avoid storing on the bash history the commands containing API keys
     export HISTCONTROL=ignorespace
-     export PARAMETER_VALUE=your_dynatrace_api_key_here
+     export PARAMETER_VALUE=<your_dynatrace-access-token-here>
      aws ssm put-parameter --name $PARAMETER_NAME --type SecureString --value $PARAMETER_VALUE
     ```

     > **Notes**
     >
     > * HISTCONTROL is set here to avoid storing commands starting with a space on bash history.
-    > * It's important that your parameter name follows the structure above, as the solution grants permissions to AWS Lambda to the hierarchy `/dynatrace/s3-log-forwarder/ your_stack_name/*`
+    > * It's important that your parameter name follows the structure above, as the solution grants permissions to AWS Lambda to the hierarchy `/dynatrace/s3-log-forwarder/your-stack-name/*`
     > * Your API Key is stored encyrpted with the default AWS-managed key alias: `aws/ssm`.
-If you want to use a Customer-managed Key, you'll need to grant Decrypt permissions > to the AWS Lambda IAM Role that's deployed within the CloudFormation template.
+If you want to use a Customer-managed Key, you'll need to grant Decrypt permissions to the AWS Lambda IAM Role that's deployed within the CloudFormation template.

 1. Create an Amazon ECR repository on your AWS account.